 I prefer the Boston butt over the picnic roast but if you do find yourself with a picnic, here’s how to remove the skin.

 Lay the roast on the cutting board skin side up.

-Make a cut through the skin right down the center as shown.
+Make a cut through the skin right down the center.